soheeparklee/soheeparklee.github.io/_posts/2025-5-29-spring-beanscope.md

 ## 💡 Singleton scope

 - one single bean
+- bean is created when container starts, only once
 - always return the **same** instance bean
 - bean exists from when spring container is created until the end
 - longest bean scope